Locations:

 “It’s really about sharing the work so that there’s always someone available for what our patients need,” says Dr. Propst.

-According to the U.S. Bureau of Labor Statistics, the projected demand for nurse practitioners is expected to reach 322,000 by 2029 – a jump of 52% compared to the number employed in 2019.
+According to the U.S. Bureau of Labor Statistics, the projected demand for nurse practitioners is expected to reach 322,000 by 2029 – a jump of 52% compared with the number employed in 2019.
 The demand is expected to grow by more than 40% for nurse anesthetists and 12% for nurse midwives.

-At Cleveland Clinic, APRNs are making a difference in urogynecology, a sub-specialty that addresses pelvic organ prolapse and urinary incontinence in women.
+At Cleveland Clinic, APRNs are making a difference in urogynecology, a subspecialty that addresses pelvic organ prolapse and urinary incontinence in women.

 “We know that our services are going to be needed more and more in the future because the population is aging, and these tend to be disorders that women encounter later in life,” Dr. Propst says.
 “Advanced practice providers play a vital role in the growing need for specialized urogynecologic care.”